-Caloric surplus refers to phase where one consumes more calories than the amount of calories burned during the bulking phase or muscle building phase.
-It is done in order to gain lean muscle mass which is a achieved when combined a good training regime.
+Caloric surplus refers to a phase where one consumes more calories than the amount of calories burned during the bulking phase or muscle building phase.
+It is done in order to gain lean muscle mass which is achieved when combined a good training regime.

 Suppose If you eat 2500 calories every day as your maintenance calories i.e. the amount of calories required to maintain your body weight.
 Now in order to gain weight/lean muscle mass.
 Then you need to add additional 500 calories to your diet, which results in 3000 calories.
 This 3000 calorie diet is your caloric surplus diet.
 Now, You need to consume this diet and follow a good disciplined training regime in order to gain the desired results otherwise your body will store the extra calories as Fat.